 After you have finished this, write this at the bottom with your signature and the date:

 I (your name here) love and honor myself and my commitment to my health.
-I respect myself fully and know that by doing these three tasks written above, I will be well on my way to becoming the person I have always envisioned.
+I respect myself fully and know that by doing these three tasks written above, I'll be well on my way to becoming the person I have always envisioned.
 I promise to fulfill these tasks throughout the holiday season no matter what.

 Happy Holidays!
 Xo, Kit